slim-gears/sg-bot/docs/README.md

 ### Built-in leveling sensor

 #### Built-in
 One of the primary design goals was to have a replaceable head.
-In order to avoid the need for each head to have its own leveling sensor, it was decided to have a leveling sensor as part of the carriage
+In order to avoid the need for each head to have its own leveling sensor, it was decided to have a leveling sensor as part of the carriage and not part of the head

 #### Piezo sensor
 Multiple sensor options were tried before designing piezo sensor: